-The MIDI data line that feeds the internal transmitter is wired internally directly to the Ztar's MIDI Output.
-The wireless and the MIDI cable send the same MIDI data.
+On the transmitter the MIDI data that feeds its MIDI Input Port is wired internally directly to the Ztar's MIDI Output.

 On the Receiver the MIDI port is connected to the MIDI Input of your synth or MIDI system.
 Also, you can connect the AirPower receiver via USB to your host computer which will both power the receiver and send USB-MIDI data into the computer.